lis76/GitTraining/Readme.md

 # It's a sample project for GitHub training

-We jut commit html to trin in our git accaunt.
+We just commit html to train in our git account.

 fgjfgifkjlfgjkjhfk